-Influenza vaccines also known as flu vaccines or flu shots offer protection against influenza virus which is responsible for most common upper respiratory tract infections.
+Influenza vaccines also known as flu vaccines or flu shots offer protection against the influenza virus which is responsible for most common upper respiratory tract infections.
 The vaccine works by eliciting an immune response which causes the body to develop antibodies against the influenza virus antigen.

 Who can get the vaccine?

-Anyone above the age of 6 months is eligible to get the Flu shot.
-Their health status should however be accessed to ensure they are healthy/immunocompetent.
+Anyone above the age of 6 months is eligible to get the flu shot.
+Their health status should, however, be accessed to ensure they are healthy/immunocompetent.

 How many times should I get the vaccine?

 The influenza vaccine is administered yearly.
-The effect of the vaccine wears down over time hence need for a booster dose.
-Secondly, flu viruses are always changing (mutation) which necessitates reviewal of the vaccine formulation and update as necessary.
+The effect of the vaccine wears down over time hence the need for a booster dose.
+Secondly, flu viruses are always changing (mutation) which necessitates a reviewal of the vaccine formulation and update as necessary.

-A flu vaccine doesn't necessarily mean zero flu infections, it means reduced frequency of flu infections, reduced severity, reduced cases of hospitalization and finally reduced spread of the infection to family and those around.
+A flu vaccine doesn't necessarily mean zero flu infections, it means a reduced frequency of flu infections, reduced severity, reduced cases of hospitalization and finally reduced spread of the infection to family and those around.